adblockplus/libadblockplus-android/README.md

 output while building.

-Set `SHARED_V8_LIB_DIR` environment variable as full absolute path to pass specific directory instead of default one (`libadblockplus-android/jni/libadblockplus-binaries`).
+Set `SHARED_V8_LIB_DIR` environment variable as full absolute path to pass specific directory instead of default one (`adblock-android/jni/libadblockplus-binaries`).

 ### Building for single ARCH

-By default libadblockplus-android is built for both ARM and x86 and it can be filtered when building end-user android application.
-However sometimes it can be desired to build "libadblockplus-android.aar" for single ARCH.
+By default adblock-android is built for both ARM and x86 and it can be filtered when building end-user android application.
+However sometimes it can be desired to build "adblock-android.aar" for single ARCH.

 Pass `abi_arm` or `abi_x86` to build it for single arch or `abi_all` for all ARCHs: